Tamar’s Autonomy and Voice in the face of Judah’s Abuse, and the role of bystanders

 Let us all ensure that misogynistic cultures are not found in our midst, that we speak out about them when we see them and do not leave it for the oppressed to find their own agency.

 We teach our children to disclose sexual abuse.
-Let’s make sure they are believed when they do, and are not told that there is not enough evidence for us to do something about it.
+Let’s make sure anybody disclosing any type of abuse is believed when they disclose, and are not told that there is not enough evidence for us to do anything about it.
 Ditto for domestic violence.

 Let us ensure that we recognize the clear, level-headed resolute actions of the oppressed for what they are, hear their cries and keep the focus on the disempowering, misogynistic and violent cultures and behaviours that have no place amongst those professing Godliness.